ishaqBBC/blog/blog/content/blog/2025-25-07-aws-99-cli-profiles.md

 ## Introduction

 When working with Amazon Web Services (AWS), you have a single account.
-As your responsibilities grow , whether across projects, teams, or clients—you may need to manage **multiple AWS accounts**.
+As your responsibilities grow , whether across projects, teams, or clients  you may need to manage **multiple AWS accounts**.
 This presents a challenge: how do you avoid constantly replacing your default credentials?

 ### The Problem